michelefenu/console-lol/README.md

 ---

-Remember, the best code is the one that makes you smile.
 Happy debugging with `console.lol`! 😄